 - Having diseases that cause high-risk pregnancies: The presence of underlying diseases such as advanced heart failure, diabetes, and kidney failure in the mother makes pregnancy dangerous for her.
 In addition, some patients, such as those with cancer, need to take medications that can affect the health of the fetus.

 What are the characteristics of a surrogacy volunteer?

 In order to increase the chances of a successful pregnancy, a person with a uterus must have certain characteristics and conditions.
 These conditions are:

-- Successful pregnancy history: The person with the uterus must have at least one child.
+- Successful pregnancy history: The surrogate mother must have at least one child.
 This will give you more confidence.